Wagon Wheel (song)

 "Wagon Wheel" is a song co-written by Bob Dylan and Ketch Secor of Old Crow Medicine Show.
-Dylan recorded the chorus in 1973; Secor added verses 25 years later.
+Dylan recorded the chorus in 1973 while Secor added verses 25 years later.
 Old Crow Medicine Show's final version was certified Platinum by the Recording Industry Association of America in April 2013.
-The song has been covered numerous times, including charting versions by Nathan Carter in 2012 and Darius Rucker in 2013.
+The song has been covered numerous times, including charting versions by Nathan Carter in 2012, Darius Rucker in 2013 and Nathan Evans in 2022.

 Content

 The song describes a hitchhiking journey south along the eastern coast of the United States from New England in the northeast through Roanoke, Virginia, with the intended destination of Raleigh, North Carolina, where the narrator hopes to see his lover.
 As the narrator is walking south of Roanoke, he meets a trucker who is traveling from Philadelphia through Virginia westward toward the Cumberland Gap and Johnson City, Tennessee.

 Old Crow Medicine Show's version of the song is in swing 2/4 time signature, with an approximate tempo of 76 half notes per minute.
 It uses the I–V–vi–IV pattern in the key of A major, with the main chord pattern of A–E–Fm–D.